 Dr. Kam comes after his morning classes are done.
 I explain what happened.
-He is one of the few adults who trusts and loves Jace.
+He is one of the few adults who knows and trusts Jace.
 We sit next to John Boy on his hospital bed.
 He watches us with a half-smile.
 It scares me that he looks like an idiot.
 He reaches to hold my hand, reassuring me that he is fine.
 It is the first time Dr. Kam treats John Boy.

 “Get Jace to translate my questions to John Boy.
 You have to speak for both of them,” he advises.
 Jace nods.

 “If you wanted to, can you speak?” is the first question.

 “He tried to speak but couldn’t.
 Now he’s fine about it,” I answer.